emmanuel-martinez-dev/v0-cli/README.md

 - ✅ **Spinners and feedback**: Visual progress indicators
 - ✅ **Validation**: Input validation and confirmations
 - ✅ **Colors**: Colored output for better readability
+- ✅ **Smart deployment**: Interactive project and chat selection
+- ✅ **Quick deploy**: Create project, chat and deploy in one command
+- ✅ **Name-based selection**: Select resources by name instead of IDs

 ## Development